 Large tech companies:

 Both types of companies offer unique learning opportunities and challenges, and the best fit for an intern will depend on their interests, skill set, and career goals.
-It's important to research and understands the culture and expectations of both start-up and large tech companies before deciding on an internship.
+It’s important to research and understand the culture and expectations of both start-up and large tech companies before deciding on an internship.

 The demands of Computer Science internships can vary greatly depending on several factors such as the complexity of tasks assigned, the technology stack used, the deadline pressure, the level of support provided, the intern's own learning curve, and more.